 Purchasing a domain name is an exciting step for a new business, but there’s more to it than just finding the perfect name.
 Before you begin, there are a few things you should know.

 Not all companies who sell domain names (known as domain registrars) are the same.
 Some use tactics such as hiding fees or selling your information to make more money, which can have a lasting impact on your business.
-The good news is that with a few simple tips, you can know what to look out for before buying a domain.
+The good news: With a few simple tips, you can know what to look out for before buying a domain.

 As with any purchase decision, price can be a big factor.
 It’s easy to be lured into buying a domain at a very low price.
-But don’t be fooled: some domain registrars offer promotional pricing at an extremely low cost, but then hide lots of fees in the contract, lock you in and charge high renewal rates.
-Generally, be aware that registrars offering rock-bottom domain prices may have other, less-than-ethical ways of making money.
+But don’t be fooled: some domain registrars offer promotional pricing at an extremely low cost, but then hide lots of fees in the contract, lock you in, and charge high renewal rates.
+Generally, be aware that registrars offering rock-bottom domain prices may have other, less-than-ethical ways to make money.
 These tactics include:

 Look for registrars that offer transparency in their pricing and practices.
-For example, you should be able to easily find your renewal rates and the processes for transferring or cancelling your domain registration.
+For example, you should be able to easily find your renewal rates, and the processes for transferring or cancelling your domain registration.
 Some registrars offer cheap registration for your initial purchase, but then charge you sky-high prices to renew your domain the following year.
-They may also make it very difficult to cancel your order.
-Look for a registrar with up-front pricing information and Terms of Service to avoid surprises later on.
+They also might make it very difficult to cancel your order.
+Look for a registrar with up-front pricing information and terms of service to avoid surprises later on.

 Buying a domain name should be fun and exciting